Can you send me an application?

 What are the requirements for the Full-Time MBA Program?

-A bachelor's degree from an accredited U.S. university (as determined by the Commission on Recognition of Postsecondary Accreditation) or the non-U.S. equivalent; TOEFL/IELTS score (if applicable).
+A bachelor's degree from an accredited U.S. university (as determined by the Commission on Recognition of Postsecondary Accreditation) or the non-U.S. equivalent; TOEFL/IELTS/DET score (if applicable).
 Please refer to TOEFL requirements listed in the Academics and Test Scores section of the FAQ's; Satisfactory GMAT/GRE score or other strong evidence of academic ability in the areas above, to be reviewed by the Admissions Committee; At least two years of relevant work experience

 Work experience can be an important differentiator for you during the admissions process.
 Moreover, it is important as you seek post-MBA employment.
-Although work experience is not an absolute requirement for admission to the two-year and dual degree programs, it helps us distinguish one applicant from another.
+Although work experience is not an absolute requirement for admission to the two-year and dual/joint degree programs, it helps us distinguish one applicant from another.

 We will consider significant internship experience in addition to full-time and part-time work experience.
 However, we ask that you clearly identify your work experience as one of these three categories on your résumé.

-Prior work experience, in addition to the transformation process (including both academic and experiential components) undertaken at the Katz School, make an MBA student more desirable in a highly-competitive job market.
+Prior work experience, in addition to the transformation process (including both academic and integrated learning components) undertaken at the Katz School, make an MBA student more desirable in a highly-competitive job market.
 Recruiters look for you to connect your past work experience and MBA skill set to the job for which you are applying.

-Solid communication and interpersonal skills—evaluated through written essays and recommendations—are also highly desirable qualities in a Professional MBA student.
+Solid communication and interpersonal skills—evaluated through written essays and recommendations—are also highly desirable qualities in a Part-time MBA student.
 After initial review of the application, the admissions committee may invite select applicants to conduct a formal evaluative interview.

 Do you require transcripts from all schools I previously attended or just the school from which I graduated?
 Should I have my transcripts sent directly to you, or should I send them with my other application materials?

 Official Transcripts/Academic Documents from U.S. Institutions: We require current official transcripts from each college or university attended.
 Please submit documents from all academic work, undergraduate and graduate.
 You are responsible for obtaining all transcripts, including those from the University of Pittsburgh.
+If given the option, we recommend that you have the transcripts sent electronically.

 Official transcripts or credentials are those that bear the original signature of the registrar and the seal of the issuing institution.
 The envelopes containing your official transcripts must be sealed and signed across the envelope flap by the institution's registrar and arrive in our office unopened.